AliYoussef96/LimROTSmanuscript/README.md

 For the Analysis of the UPenn Cohort, the data can be downloaded from [https://www.synapse.org/Synapse:syn20933797/wiki/596247](https://www.synapse.org/Synapse:syn20933797/wiki/596247).

-The script includes code for preprocessing and analyzing the data using LimROTS, limma, and ROTS.
+The script in the `ConsensusProteinCoexpressionStudyPenn` folder includes code for preprocessing and analyzing the data using LimROTS, limma, and ROTS.